WiMoVE-OSS/docs/docs/setup/ansible_setup.md

 ## Generate OpenWrt configuration files

-Since each AP is different, we need different kinds of configuration files for each model.
+Since each AP is different, you need different configuration files for each model.
 For this reason, we do not provide complete configuration files APs but rather guide you how to create them yourself.

 1. Go to the web interface of one of your APs running OpenWRT and configure a WPA2-PSK wireless network for each radio you wish to use.
-You can set any SSID and password, we will overwrite them in a minute.
+You can set any SSID and password, you will overwrite them in a minute.
 Make sure to press save at the end.
-1. Open an SSH console to the AP and run
+2. Open an SSH console to the AP and run

     ```bash
     uci export
     ```
     to export the configuration for the AP.

-1. Copy the output of the command and place it in a file called `config.ota.j2` in the folder `roles/access-point/templates/model-name` that corresponds to your AP type in the ansible playbook.
+3. Copy the output of the command and place it in a file called `config.ota.j2` in the folder `roles/access-point/templates/model-name` that corresponds to your AP type in the ansible playbook.
-1. Open the file in a text editor.
+4. Open the file in a text editor.
-1. Go to the end of the file.
+5. Go to the end of the file.
 There, you should find a section for each wireless network you configured in the previous step.
-1. Adjust each of these `wifi-iface` sections so that they contain the following lines:
+6. Adjust each of these `wifi-iface` sections so that they contain the following lines:

     ```text
     option ssid '{{ ssid }}'